 What are the professional prospects?

-Our graduates work in different fields: Some work as freelance photographers, video journalists, or camera operators, and they finance their freelance documentary projects thanks to scholarships and grants.
+Our graduates work in various fields: Some work as freelance photographers, video journalists, or camera operators, and they finance their freelance documentary projects with scholarships and grants.
 Others opt for a permanent position after graduation, e.g., as a picture or video editor at a newspaper, curator at a gallery, or multimedia producer at an NGO.

-A steadily growing number of job offers, which we regularly send out via our alum mailing list, testify to the high demand for visually trained experts.
-In addition, more and more graduates are founding their start-ups and benefiting from the international network of our programme.
+A steadily growing number of job offers, which we regularly send out via our alumni mailing list, testify to the high demand for visually trained experts.
+In addition, more and more graduates are establishing their own start-ups and benefitting from the international network associated with our programme.

 How much does it cost to study?

 According to a study, students in Germany need about €850 per month for living expenses.
 There are regional fluctuations, but Hannover is in the middle range and roughly corresponds to this average.
-However, the data is from 2016, and prices are likely to have risen.
-Of course, there are also individual differences in living costs, so the value given should only be taken as a guide.
+However, the data are from 2016, and prices are likely to have risen.
+Of course, there are also individual differences in living costs, so the figure given should be taken only as an approximation.

 Our programme is located in the Design Center of the Hannover University of Applied Sciences and Arts, on the former site of Expo 2000.
-The technical equipment of the study program is state-of-the-art.
+The technical equipment of the programme is state-of-the-art.

 A photo studio, B/W lab, modern computer, scanning and printing rooms, an Educational Newsroom as well as professional digital and analogue camera technology, the latest virtual reality glasses, and a professional 360° camera are available.
 All the equipment can be rented.
 The university’s library, also located on the Expo Plaza, is excellently stocked with current and classic photography books as well as technical literature and is constantly being expanded.

 With an international orientation and regional roots, Hannover University of Applied Sciences and Arts has around 10,000 students in five faculties.